nicklockwood/SwipeView/README.md

 The number of items in the SwipeView (read only).
 To set this, implement the `numberOfItemsInSwipeView:` dataSource method.
 Note that not all of these item views will be loaded or visible at a given point in time - the SwipeView loads item views on demand as it scrolls.

+    @property (nonatomic, readonly) NSInteger numberOfPages;

+The number of pages in the SwipeView (read only).
+To set this, implement the `numberOfItemsInSwipeView:` dataSource method and set the `itemsPerPage` value.
+If `itemsPerPage` = 1, numberOfPages will match the `numberOfItems`.

     @property (nonatomic, readonly) CGFloat itemWidth;

 The width of each item in the SwipeView.
 This property is read-only, but can be set using the `swipeViewItemWidth:` delegate method.

+    @property (nonatomic, assign) NSInteger itemsPerPage;

+The number of items per page when paging is enabled.
+Defaults to one;

+    @property (nonatomic, assign) BOOL truncateFinalPage;

+If the number of items is not exactly divisible by the itemsPerPage value then it can result in blank space on the last page.
+By setting truncateFinalPage to YES, you can eliminate that space.

     @property (nonatomic, strong, readonly) NSArray *indexesForVisibleItems;

 An array containing the indexes of all item views currently loaded and visible in the SwipeView.
 The array contains NSNumber objects whose integer values match the indexes of the views.
 The indexes for item views start at zero and match the indexes passed to the dataSource to load the view.